Skip to content

 What red flags should we be looking for?

 All children and young people presenting to the emergency department with symptoms and signs that could be due to an eating disorder should have a thorough risk assessment.
 This should include a detailed history, examination, and basic investigations, with more in-depth investigations as necessary.
-Collateral history from parents/carers should be sought as they may disclose worrying symptoms and behaviours that the young person lacks insight into.
+Collateral history from parents/carers should be sought as they may disclose worrying symptoms and behaviours the young person lacks insight into.

 Red flags are shown below.
 The full traffic light risk assessment can be found in the guidance.